epandurski/swaptacular/README.md

 1. Be correct.
 2. Be as simple as possible.
+3. Be useful in the real world.
-3. Demonstrate that an implementation that does scale very well horizontally, is indeed possible.
+4. Demonstrate that an implementation that does scale very well horizontally, is indeed possible.